MTalha-Codes/mmqlc/README.md

 - Queries Involving 3x3 Matrices.

 **FAQ #1 : Why The Queries Needs To Be Ordered Like This ?**
 **Answer**: Because **MmQL** tends to compile the easier queries first and the harder queries second.
-Thus, by arranging queries in the specified order , you'll always the perfect output.
+Thus, by arranging queries in the specified order , you'll always the perfect output.</br>
 **FAQ #2: What If The Queries Are Not Arranged In The Specified Order ?
 Will MmQLC Throw A Compilation Error ?**
 **Answer**: If the queries are not arranged in the above specified order then it is more like to get an unexpected output than a compilation error.